The Really Short

 We understand that people often share this kind of content to condemn, raise awareness or educate.
 If you do share content for these reasons, we encourage you to caption your photo with a warning about graphic violence.
 Sharing graphic images for sadistic pleasure or to glorify violence is never allowed.

 Help us keep the community strong:

-Each of us is an important part of the .show community.
+Each of us is an important part of our apps' community.
 If you see something that you think may violate our guidelines, please help us by using our built-in reporting option.
 We have a global team that reviews these reports and works as quickly as possible to remove content that doesn’t meet our guidelines.
-Even if you or someone you know doesn’t have a .show account, you can still file a report.
+Even if you or someone you know doesn’t have an account, you can still file a report.
 When you complete the report, try to provide as much information as possible, such as links, usernames, and descriptions of the content, so we can find and review it quickly.
 We may remove entire posts if either the imagery or associated captions violate our guidelines.

 You may find content you don’t like, but doesn’t violate the Community Guidelines.
 If that happens, you can unfollow or block the person who posted it.
 If there's something you don't like in a comment on one of your posts, you can delete that comment.

 Many disputes and misunderstandings can be resolved directly between members of the community.
 If one of your photos or videos was posted by someone else, you could try commenting on the post and asking the person to take it down.
 If that doesn’t work, you can file a copyright report.
 If you believe someone is violating your trademark, you can file a trademark report.
 Don't target the person who posted it by posting screenshots and drawing attention to the situation because that may be classified as harassment.